soc/scala-lang/documentation/faq/index.md

 ## Mobile

-### Can Scala be used to write Android apps?
+### Can Scala be used to write Mobile apps?
-Todo...
+Todo... mention Android

-**JH: Again I'd remove the Android specific Qs and link to a separate article explaining the Scala/Android connection in more depth**
+JH: Remove the more specific Qs and link to a dedicated article?

 ### How large are Android apps written in Scala?
 smallest size is about 1mb (vs. 50kb for java) everything else scales linearly